isomerpages/govtech-gobusiness-main/_start-a-business/2c-reserve-your-business-name.md

       **Average Processing Time**
       - Approved immediately if the name is available
-      - 14 - 60 days if the application needs to be reviewed by another agency
+      - 14 - 60 days if the application needs to be reviewed by Referral Authorities
       - Approved name will be reserved for 120 days

       **Pre-requisites**